 Eat Food, Have Sex, Spend Money

-A shared inquiry into pleasure, shadow, and the spirituality of physicality.
+Inquiry into pleasure, shadow, and the spirituality of physicality.

 In the search for spiritual insight, we tend to skip the most immediate points of access.
 We go looking in books, doctrines, and inherited beliefs, while the life we are living holds some of the clearest clues.